 Faculty members lack authority to make financial commitments on behalf of the college and must involve the grants administrator in any negotiations with the funding agency.
 Verbal agreements regarding revisions should be followed by a written confirmation and signed by the principal investigator and the grants administrator.

 Davidson College does not permit principal investigators to incur pre-award costs for any externally funded project.

 In accepting a grant or contract, Davidson College assumes an obligation to administer the award in compliance with all applicable institutional, agency, federal, state or other regulations governing the use of those funds.
 Likewise, the principal investigator or project director agrees to abide by the terms and conditions of the award and manage funds within approved budgets.

 The principal investigator/project director initiates required approvals for budgetary and programmatic changes, prepares technical reports, and ensures that individuals employed under the grant are familiar with institutional and agency compliance issues.

 The Grants Accountant in the Grants and Contracts Office is responsible for post-award fiscal management of grants and contracts awarded to Davidson College on behalf of principal investigators and project directors.
 The grants accountant files financial reports and oversees record reconciliation and grant closeouts.

 In order to access the grant account, faculty members must have Banner uploaded to their computer.
-New faculty should contact the ITS Help Desk to gain access to Banner.
+New faculty should contact the ITS Support Center to gain access to Banner.
 Once a Banner user account is established, faculty should contact Business Services to gain access to their grant account.

 After formal, written notification of award is received by the Grants & Contracts Office, a grant account is created in Banner, the college's accounting system.
 Each grant account carries four sets of numbers.
 The "fund" number is specific to the award and will not change.
 The "org" number identifies the department and does not change.
 The "account" number will change according to the description of the charge.
 The "program" number, "01," does not change.

 Principal investigators should review their copy of the grant account memo carefully.
 Errors should be reported to the Grants & Contracts Office immediately.